datahub-project/datahub/docs/rfc/active/rbac/rbac.md

 #### API-based Role Management

-We aim to provide a rich API for defining privileges, roles, & role mappings.
+We aim to provide a rich API for defining policies, roles, & role mappings.
 The default admin will be the `datahub` account.

 ### Out of Scope